ASeriousMister/DiceTracker.py/README.md

 # DiceTracker.py
-A tool that allows returns private keys and addresses for many different cryptocurrencies, allowing users to paste a 256 bits binary key or helping them tracking 256 dice rolls.
+A tool that returns private keys and addresses for many different cryptocurrencies, allowing users to paste a 256 bits binary key or helping them tracking 256 dice rolls.

 ### Installation
 Install git, python3 and pip (if needed):